Mariorioh/Scripts/AlibabaSecurityCenter/AegisAlertBeeper/readme.txt

     >> * * * * * sudo bash /path/to/file/script_runner.sh 2>&1 | logger -t alert_beeper_tag
     >>
-    * The 4th line specifies to cron that every minute, run the script_runner.sh script.
+    * The 4th line specifies to cron that every minute, run the script_runner.sh script. c.)
-    * The script_runner.sh file checks if the python script is running, if it is not, it will start the said script. c.)
 To check the scheduled job, use the "-l" flag.
 Sample usage:
     >> crontab -l
   d.)
 Make sure the cron service is running.
 Use the command: